MicrosoftDocs/azure-dev-docs/articles/ansible/configure-in-docker-container.md

 > * Create an Azure service principal
 > * Create a Dockerfile
+> * Build a Docker image
 > * Install Ansible in a Docker container
-> * Build a Docker image
+> * Use a Service Principal to authenticate Ansible to Azure from a Docker container
 > * Run Ansible commands from a Docker container
-> * Connect to Azure from Ansible in a Docker container

 ## Prerequisites